drivendataorg/cookiecutter-data-science/README.md

 │
 ├── requirements.txt   <- The requirements file for reproducing the analysis environment, e.g.
 │                         generated with `pip freeze > requirements.txt`
 │
+├── setup.cfg          <- Configuration file for flake8 and pep8
+│
 ├── setup.py           <- makes project pip installable (pip install -e .) so src can be imported │